charlesranaweera/ekart/README.md

 ## About

-This is a demo project for practicing Spring + Thymeleaf.
-The idea was to build some basic shopping cart web app.
+This is a demo project for practising Spring + Thymeleaf.
+The idea was to build a basic shopping cart web app.

 It was made using **Spring Boot**, **Spring Security**, **Thymeleaf**, **Spring Data JPA**, **Spring Data REST and Docker**.
-Database is in memory **H2**.
+The database is in memory **H2**.

 There is a login and registration functionality included.